TN-Holdings-LLC/psf-zero/README.md

 - What burns the budget inside the two VF2 passes.
 The ordering and the trial loop are both measured costs, but nothing inside the passes is instrumented, and it is one Qiskit version (2.5.2) on one topology family.
-- Whether the preset draws a fresh node ordering on every `transpile()` call.
-A timing-based test could not tell, by construction — see the negative result in the findings note.
+- Why the preset never reaches a winning ordering — whether it disables shuffling outright or shuffles something that does not reach the VF2 node order.
+The outcome is measured; which of the two explains it is not.
 - Whether the compile-time advantage reduces real-hardware calibration-drift exposure in a variational loop.
 Plausible, untested, and not planned without a reason to spend QPU time.